-The University on campus has an Emergency Action Plan to provide for students, faculty, staff and visitors during an emergency.
+The University has, on campus, Emergency Action Plans to provide for students, faculty, staff and visitors during an emergency.
 The Emergency Action Plan was developed not only to provide for the safety of the University community, but also to comply with Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.38.

 The Emergency Action Plan will be tested annually.
 The Department Chairpersons and Administrators are responsible to ensure that the Department uses and implements the Plan.
 The Director of Campus Safety will coordinate the testing of the plan annually.
 Testing will entail conducting an emergency exercise for one chosen section of the plan.
 During an emergency, the Director of Campus Safety or their designee will initiate the Emergency Action Plan and coordinate emergency actions to ensure the safety of the people in the building.
 The duties include: